wandb/wandb/docs/dev/wandb-service-user.md

 ## Why would you use this feature?

-If you are training in a distributed setting and the current `wandb` solution seems to hang or does not scale as well as you would like.
+`wandb-service` improves wandb's handling of multiprocessing and thus improves reliability in a distributed training setting.
-Please consider trying out this new feature, it is hopefully should resolve many of these issues.
+If you are using `wandb` in a distributed training setup and experiencing hangs, please consider trying out this new feature.

 ## Installation